keriwarr/keriwarr.github.io/_posts/2017-10-30-using-the-splitwise-api-from-node.md

 This past weekend I was tinkering around with an idea that involved querying the [Splitwise API](http://dev.splitwise.com/).
 Talking to their API requires authorizing using OAuth.
 Unfortunately, OAuth was (and still is) completely opaque to me.
 So if you're like me and just want to use the darn API, here are a couple striaghtforward examples of how you can do that!

+Note: My examples are only tested on Node version 8

 ## Set-up

-I will use the npm package `oauth`.
+I will use the npm package [`oauth`](https://www.npmjs.com/package/oauth).
 You can install it with: `npm i --save oauth`.

 There are three steps to using the API: